tascha/Connected-Learning-Programming/1_introduction/README.md

 <div class="table-format sidebar"><span class="title"><h5>WHAT IS CONNECTED LEARNING?</h5></span>
 Connected learning is an educational framework for creating engaging learning experiences.
 In brief, connected learning is characterized by...
 <ul><li>Teens learning through <b>relationships</b>, with other teens as well as adults</li><li>Programs that are aligned with teens’ goals, motivations and <b>interests</b></li><li>Orientation towards academic, civic, or economic <b>opportunities</b></li><li><b>Production</b> centered learning through creation</li><li>Providing teens with resources and <b>building pathways</b> to success</li><li>Instilling a sense of shared purpose</li><li><b>Sponsorship</b> of teens’ interests, validating them through mentorship and other support</li></ul>
-If these terms are unfamiliar to you, or if you need a refresher course on connected learning, review the Introduction to Connected Learning module before continuing.
+If these terms are unfamiliar to you, or if you need a refresher course on connected learning, review the Introduction to Connected Learning module before continuing. </div>

-[^1]: Braun, Linda W., Maureen L. Hartman, Sandra Hughes-Hassell, Kafi Kumasi, and Beth Yoke. _The Future of Library Services for and with Teens: A Call to Action_.
+[^1]: Braun, Linda W., Maureen L. Hartman, Sandra Hughes-Hassell, Kafi Kumasi, and Beth Yoke. [_The Future of Library Services for and with Teens: A Call to Action_](http://www.ala.org/yaforum/future-library-services-and-teens-project-report).
 Chicago, IL: YALSA, 2014\.

-[^2]: YALSA. _Teen Programming Guidelines_.
+[^2]: YALSA. [_Teen Programming Guidelines_](http://www.ala.org/yalsa/teen-programming-guidelines).
 Chicago, IL: YALSA, 2015\.